securityfirst/tent-content/contents_en/operations/evacuation/advanced/evacuation.md

-[Title]: # (Phase Four - Evacuation)
+[Title]: # (Evacuation)
 [Order]: # (3)

-# Phase Four - Evacuation

-Once evacuation or relocation has begun, it should take precedence over all other activities.
-The field office may continue operations through national staff, or contractors if appropriate, or may close completely.
-Considerations during evacuation may include:
+Evacuation takes precedence over all other activities.

+During this stage:

+*   Inform your team and relevant embassies.

 *   If there is a risk of looting, consider disabling radios, equipment and vehicles.
-Empty and leave open all safes.
+Empty safes and leave them open.

-*   Ensure effective communication with national staff left behind.
+*   Ensure effective communication with anyone leaving and anyone staying.

-*   All evacuees move to pre-designated assembly area.
+*   Assemble evacuees at the meeting point or safe house.

-*   Evacuate by the safest means possible, maintaining good order and remaining in communication with all groups evacuating.
+*   Evacuate by the safest route available.
-*   Once evacuation is complete, inform HQ, relevant embassies, and key national staff.

-The evacuated personnel may manage operations from outside the country, communicating with and working through the national staff (or contractors) if possible.
-If a decision is made to close the office completely, care will be needed to ensure humane and correct termination or reassignment of staff contracts and the disposal of assets.
+*	Maintain good order.

+## What it means for you

+An evacuation is not easy for those leaving or those staying.
+It is a very emotional event, giving rise to feelings of guilt, hurt, frustration, and powerlessness.

+## What it means for others

+Your departure may have meaning for people staying.
+Evacuation may represent the removal of a symbolic or real safety barrier.

+Evacuation is not neutral, and may even aggravate a crisis.

+If appropriate, consider providing a statement for the media and others.
+Explain your reasoning and what it means for your work.